veteransaffairscanada/vac-benefits-directory/DOCUMENTATION.md

 Lastly, our initial evaluation of NextJS showed that it worked well with a number of other Javascript components such as user interface libraries, search, and translation.

+### Test Driven Development

+Developers on this project follow a process that is loosely based on [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development "Test Driven Developement") and other practices associated with "small a" [Agile](https://en.wikipedia.org/wiki/Agile_software_development "Agile") development.
+Without following strict guidelines, developers agreed that an iterative and continous approach is preferable to segmented release cycles.

+To facilitate this process, we have chosen to use a [Continous Integration](https://en.wikipedia.org/wiki/Continuous_integration "Continous Integration") and [Continous Delivery](https://en.wikipedia.org/wiki/Continuous_delivery "Continous Delivery") process whereby new features and code are added to the product frequenty, reviewed and verified, and shipped as soon as they are done.
+We are currently using [https://circleci.com/](https://circleci.com/ "Circle CI") as our platform for running all our unit tests before deploying.
+Alongside that we are also using [https://heroku.com](https://heroku.com "Heroku") to create staging versions of our application for manual review.

+This resulted in the following, recommended, process:

+1. Development sprints are given two week spans of time
+2. At the beginning of a sprint, the development team meets with the other members of the larger team to discuss development priorities for new features.
+3. The development team reviews open issues from the last sprint and prioritizes them with the next development targets.
+4. Features are broken down into issues on GitHub and developers agree on how much time each issue potentially can take
+5. Developers self-assign issues from the list of open issues in GitHub.
+6. To resolve an issue a developer:
+   - Checks out a new branch from `master`
+   - Builds the feature or resolves the bug described in the issue
+   - Continously commits code to their branch at sensible intervals
+   - Writes unit and integration tests for the code they have added
+   - Changes/removes unit and integration tests for code they have modified
+   - Runs the test suite that ensure all tests pass
+   - Uses a code coverage tool to ensure all significant logic has been tested
+   - Commits the final code, pushes the code to GitHub, and opens a pull request in GitHub
+   - Awaits CircleCI to verify that all our tests will pass
+   - Spot check features using Heroku review apps
+   - Requests other members of the team to review the pull request - only one review is required, but all team members are invited to review the pull request
+   - If other team members have comments, they will note these in GitHub for the developer to either fix them or discuss
+   - Other team members approve the pull request once all open discussion has been resolved
+   - Pull requests are then merged into `master`
+   - CircleCI verifies once again that all tests pass on the updated `master` and deploys the code into production
+7. This process is repeated iteratively until all issues for a sprint are resolved and new set of issues can be created or until a new sprint starts.
+8. At the end of a sprint the development team reviews the issues completed and suggest improvements on for the next sprint.

+The advantages of this process is that features get broken down and reviewed by the entire development team before work.
+This gives line of sight to the whole team on what is being worked on.
+Additionally anything being worked on is easily manageable by the person writing the code, as well as understandable by the person reviewing it.
+Using testing as the foundational practice allows for a high degree of confidence in the functionality of the code base.
+It also for allows instant feedback if a developer breaks existing functionality.
+Based on this high degree of confidence it allows a model of continuous delivery which ensures that stake holders and customers receive the features once they are ready vs. when they can be scheduled for release.

 ### Translations

 Given the Government of Canada's mandate to support both official languages, we use `react-18next` [https://react.i18next.com](https://react.i18next.com/ "react-18next") to allow us on-the-fly translations of all the text visibile on a given page.